Worcester Foregate Street railway station

-There is a cafe called Cafe Loco at the end of Platform 1 in the old signal box.

-The station itself is built on a viaduct, meaning that space for expansion is restricted, but the platforms are nevertheless of ample length to accommodate an HST.
-Despite its small size, the remains of two signal boxes can be seen, one spanning the tracks and the second now the station cafe.

 History

 The station opened on 17 May 1860.
 It was originally part of the Hereford and Worcester Railway which was incorporated into the West Midland Railway, before being absorbed by the Great Western Railway.
-On 1 January 1948 the company became Government owned under British Railways.
+On 1 January 1948, the company became Government owned under British Railways.
 The Butts Spur line was also constructed in 1860 with the unfulfilled aim of connecting the station to Diglis for the conveyance of freight.